metadsl/metadsl/ROADMAP.md

 # Roadmap

+This is a preliminary roadmap to drive the direction of development here.

+We would appreciate any input from the community on what would be useful for them, that could serve to inform this roadmap.

 1. Add examples in docs for low level usage
   1. Create  API for doing arithmetic (adding/multipling numbers)
     1. Show how to write translater that does partial evaluation